Anurag41682/Daily-Goals/Readme.md

 # Daily Goals

-## A Desktop app for noting down your daily task developing using ELectron
+## A Desktop app for noting down your daily task developing using Electron